openforcefield/standards/docs/standards/smirnoff.md

 !!! note

-    A SMIRKS patterns that can match a particular bonded quartet in either `i-j-k-l` or `l-k-j-i` order is ambiguous, and the specification cannot guarantee the match will be performed in any predetermined or
+    A SMIRKS pattern that can match a particular bonded quartet in either `i-j-k-l` or `l-k-j-i` order is ambiguous, and the specification cannot guarantee the match will be performed in any predetermined or